Soldier Blue: Contemporary

-Modern critics and scholars have alternately described Soldier Blue as a revisionist western "anti-American," and as an exploitation film.
+Modern critics and scholars have alternately described Soldier Blue as a revisionist western anti-American, and as an exploitation film.
 In 2004, the BBC named it "one of the most significant American films ever made."
 British author and critic P.B.
 Hurst, who wrote the 2008 book The Most Savage Film: Soldier Blue, Cinematic Violence and the Horrors of War, said of the film:

 Retrospective analysis has placed the film in a tradition of motion pictures of the early 1970s – such as Ulzana's Raid (1972) – which were used as "natural venues for remarking on the killing of women and children by American soldiers" in light of the political conflicts of the era.
 However, the "visual excesses" of the film's most violent sequences have been similarly criticized as exploitative by modern critics as well.

 In a 2005 article on the film in Uncut, Kevin Maher deemed it "a bloody 1970 exploitation western ... [which] has a gore-count worthy of Cannibal Holocaust."
 TV Guide awarded the film one out of five stars, writing: "Soldier Blue suffers from Bergen's weak performance and Strauss is bland, but the parallel between the 1864 Sand Creek Massacre and Vietnam's My Lai incident is disturbing and the film's depiction of Native American life is an explicit attempt to move past Hollywood stereotypes."

 Film scholar Christopher Frayling described Soldier Blue as a "much more angry film" than its contemporary Westerns, which "challenges the language of the traditional Western at the same time as its ideological bases."
 Frayling also praised its cinematography and visual elements in his 2006 book Spaghetti Westerns: Cowboys and Europeans from Karl May to Sergio Leone: "most critics succeeded in missing the really inventive sections of Soldier Blue, which involve Nelson's use of elaborate zooms, and of untraditional compositions, both of which subtly explore the relationship between the 'initiates' and the virgin land which surrounds them."

 Recalling the film, star Candice Bergen commented that it was "a movie whose heart, if nothing else, was in the right place."

-In Culture
+In culture

-The following quote appears, along with other figures and images, on the 2010 work “Soldier Blue” (various visual art mediums on paper) by artist Andrea Carlson: “Due to the controversial and devastating nature of SOLDIER BLUE the management of this theatre will not allow patrons to enter after the film has begun.
-Thank you for your cooperation.”
+Artist Andrea Carlson's 2010 work "Soldier Blue" incorporates text and images from several cannibal films popular in the 1970s and 1980s.